Pet Guide Daily

 Keep the Baby Beagle Puppies Well-fed

 In their early weeks, pups are mostly concerned with eating.
-If mommy beagle is not accessible, give your puppies canine milk substitute in a bottle.
+If mommy beagle is not accessible, give your puppy canine milk substitute in a bottle.
 Be careful when feeding newborn beagles and consult a veterinarian for instructions on the proper amount and method of feeding pups since providing too much may cause damage.
 Weigh the puppies daily to ensure they are growing weight at a healthy rate.
 The exact amount they should acquire daily varies by breed, but they should usually gain between 10% and 15% of their entire body weight every day.

 After pups reach the age of four weeks – when their hearing, vision, and ability to walk have developed – the beagles’ lively, inquisitive personalities begin to show through.
 Allow them to interact now.
 Beagle pups develop defenses and limits via play.
 You may encourage beagles’ innate curiosity by extending the whelping box or providing additional space for the young litter, such as a play area.
 You can separate the beagle puppies from their mother after they reach the age of 8 weeks.